-The amendments to the Bulgarian Energy Act that have applied from the start of the new regulatory period beginning on 1 July 2018 have reduced NEK's single buyer function and have required certain producers to sell electricity on the free market.
-Pursuant to the amendments, NEK now acts as a single buyer only in relation to (i) producers with preferential prices (i.e. RES and highly efficient cogeneration producers) with installed capacity of less than 4 MW and (ii) AES (670 MW) and Contour Global (908 MW) under their respective long-term PPAs.
+The amendments to the Bulgarian Energy Act that apply from the start of the new regulatory period on 1 July 2018 will reduce NEK's single buyer function and require certain producers to sell electricity on the free market.
+Pursuant to the amendments, NEK will act as a single buyer only in relation to (i) producers with preferential prices (i.e. RES and highly efficient cogeneration producers) with installed capacity of less than 4 MW and (ii) AES (670 MW) and Contour Global (908 MW) under their respective long-term PPAs.
 RES and highly efficient cogeneration producers with installed capacity of less than 4 MW, the total installed capacity of which is 1,008 MW, sold approximately 1,696 MWh to NEK in 2017 and 1,757 MWh in 2016, comprising approximately 30 per cent. of the total electricity NEK purchased from RES and highly efficient cogeneration producers.
 The total electricity purchased by NEK from AES and Contour Global under the PPAs was 7.3 million MWh in 2017 and 6.5 million MWh in 2016.
-All other producers are required to sell electricity on the power exchange.
-There is a transition period, until 1 January 2019, for the affected market participants to start complying with the new market structure during which time NEK will continue to be obliged to purchase electricity at preferential prices from producers that have not yet switched to the free market.
-However, during the transition period NEK is eligible to receive compensation from the Security of the Electricity System Fund ("SESF") in the form of premiums for the amount representing the difference between the preferential price NEK must pay and the market price, as determined by EWRC.
+All other producers will be required to sell electricity on the power exchange.
+There will be a transition period until 1 January 2019 for the affected market participants to start complying with the new market structure during which NEK will continue to be obliged to purchase electricity at preferential prices from producers that have not yet switched to the free market.
+However, during the transition period NEK will be eligible to receive compensation from the Security of the Electricity System Fund ("SESF") in the form of premiums for the amount representing the difference between the preferential price NEK must pay and the market price, as determined by EWRC.
 See "Regulation, Environment and Health and Safety - Regulation - Amendments to the legal and regulatory framework" below for further information.

-As the sole public supplier, NEK resells the purchased energy from the regulated segment to end suppliers at regulated tariffs set by EWRC and on the power exchange the quantities purchased from the affected RES producers during the transition period that runs until 1 January 2019.
+As the sole public supplier, NEK resells the purchased energy from the regulated segment to end suppliers at regulated tariffs set by EWRC.
 Between 2011 and 2015, there was an upward trend in generation costs due to the expansion of renewables stimulated by favourable feed-in-tariffs.
 However, the increased generation costs were not fully compensated by the electricity tariffs set by EWRC which led to the accumulation of tariff deficits in NEK.
 Since 2015, the Bulgarian government has successfully implemented amendments to the legal framework aimed at stabilising the sector by eliminating the formation of new tariff deficits as well as the gradual recovery of the accumulated tariff deficit in NEK.
 The measures have led to a significant improvement in NEK and BEH's financial position in a short period of time (NEK has not incurred new tariff deficits from its regulated activities since August 2015) by establishing a legal and regulatory framework which enabled direct cash inflow to NEK as well as a reduction of costs for purchasing electricity under its sole buyer obligation.
-The regulatory changes implemented in 2018 are expected to further improve the financial position of NEK.
+The regulatory changes in 2018 are expected to further improve the financial position of NEK.
 See "Regulation, Environment and Health and Safety - Regulation - Amendments to the legal and regulatory framework" below for further information.

-As the public provider of electricity in Bulgaria, NEK is the single supplier of electricity at regulated prices to the four end suppliers and, in its capacity as the supplier of last resort, to around 30 customers who are connected to the high voltage grid.
+As the public provider of electricity in Bulgaria, NEK is the single supplier of electricity at regulated prices to the four end suppliers, the four medium and low voltage distribution companies and ESO and, in its capacity as the supplier of last resort, to around 30 customers who are connected to the high voltage grid.
 NEK also has a substantial role in the free market and also sells electricity on the Bulgarian energy exchange.
-NEK also used to be the sole provider of electricity for technological losses (i.e. electricity lost along the grid) at regulated prices to the four distribution companies and ESO, but as of 1 July 2018, the technological losses are purchased from the free market.